feedloop/qore-sdk/doc/source/index.html.md

 };
 ```

-Instead of calling `operation.revalidate()` periodically, you can ask qore client to send request periodically by specifying a polling interval option in milisecond.

-This operation will be refreshed every 5 seconds, a nice near-realtime effect to your users.
+By doing this, the data will refresh every 5 seconds, a nice near-realtime effect to your users.

 # Writing data

 Similar to reading data, writing data is accessible from each view object.

 ## Insert a new row

+To insert data to `allTasks` view, we can use `insertRow()` method followed by `data` as a parameter and must be compliant to the schema of the view, excluding the `id` field.

 ```javascript
 const newRow = await client.view("allTasks").insertRow({ ...data });